sophgo/tpu-mlir/docs/quick_start/source_en/Appx.06_debugger.rst

    * - no_interactive
      - N
      - After running bmodel_checker, it exits TDB mode directly
+   * - cache_mode
+     - No
+     - Cache mode, with three options: online, offline, generate.
+Default is online.

 To use ``bmodel_checker`` you need to enter the Context directory, as shown in the following example: